 Many studies over the years have demonstrated the importance of protein in the diet if you want to retain or build muscle.

 If you are completely new to supplements and are just looking for some background information, you should first read about What Protein Powder Is (Types, Uses and Effectiveness).

 In order to help the most people, there are three options I have to offer you to help you find the right product for you:

 - Use the protein powder comparison chart below to sort the best products by things like type, price, and rating.

 - Click here to skip to the Official Top 6 Protein Powder Rankings, which features more extensive information.

 - If you are looking for a supplement for a specific situation or goal, check out one of the following resources:

 The Ultimate Protein Powder Comparison Chart

 The table below is a result of a lot of research, but it’s only part of it.
-Instead of overloading you with information, I have only included the highest rated and most effect supplements on the market.
-If you want to see more, refer to this complete table of powders.
+Instead of overloading you with information, I have only included the highest rated and most effective supplements on the market.
+If you want to see a full list of products, refer to this complete table of powders.

 I’ve included the following 9 columns in the chart: